For the life of me, I could never put into words my concerns with uniforms and Lifeguards. Until now. At least I hope so.

 Both male and female staff uniforms should consist of a proper shirt (Tank, golf, or T-shirt) and shorts.
 Functional track pants that shed water and are congruent with the overall uniform are fine.
 Foot wear would be appropriate to the venue.
 Ideally hats that match the uniform are best but the hat’s first function is to protect the Lifeguard from the sun; this would be an outdoor issue.

-For the male staff: please – no Speedos (too much information) – proper shorts and yes you should wear a shirt.
+For the male staff: please - no Speedos or overly small and tight shorts (too much information) – proper shorts and yes you should wear a shirt.
 No modifying the shirts to show off your pipes and pecs.
-This includes purposely wearing extra tight tops.
-What’s your message?
+This includes purposely wearing extra-extra tight tops.
+What's your message?

 For the female staff: bikinis are just going to garner the wrong message when you’re on the job.
 One-piece bathing suits are a wise choice.
 Save the bikini for the beach on days off.
 Hiking up the shorts to show off more leg – again, what’s the message?